scalameter/scalameter/home/gettingstarted/configuration.md

 An additional observation is that the `Range` class behaves very differently depending on the program in which it is used.

-We will use the `MultipleJvmPerSetupExecutor` unless we say otherwise, since its results are the easiest to reproduce.
+We will use the `SeparateJvmsExecutor` unless we say otherwise, since its results are the easiest to reproduce.
 We remarked above that each executor takes additional 2 parameters, namely, the `Aggregator` and a `Measurer`.